sansfan/Booru-Viewer/README.md

-# Booru-Viewer
-Image Browser for Booru sites
+# Booru Viewer, a Tampermonkey script for viewing images from Booru sites